Photo: Entrance (Some rights reserved)

-Mexico City – The Basilica of Guadalupe is home to one of Mexico’s most familiar icons.
-Less known is that the grounds of the Basilica comprise a national park, part of the Sierra de Guadalupe.
+Mexico City – The Basilica of Guadalupe is home to one of Mexico’s most familiar cultural icons.
+Less known is that the grounds of the Basilica comprise the Tepeyac National Park, part of the Sierra de Guadalupe.

 December 12 is the Day of the Virgin of Guadalupe (Día de la Virgen de Guadalupe), a popular Catholic feast day that celebrates the belief Juan Diego encountered the Virgin Mary, Mexico’s patron saint, in Mexico City on December 9 and 12, 1531.

 While the historical accuracy of the story is debated, the phenomenal popularity of the Virgin of Guadalupe cannot be disputed.
-The shrine receives more than 15 million visitors a year — several thousand each day — some of whom travel the last few hundred meters on their knees.
+The shrine receives 10-20 million visitors a year — several thousand each day — some of whom travel the last few hundred meters on their knees.

 The story is that in the winter of 1531 a vision of the Virgin Mary appeared to Juan Diego, an Indigenous farmer and recent convert to Christianity, who was canonized by Pope John Paul II in 2002.